JP-King97/Restaurant-CleanCode-/README.md

 ![image](https://user-images.githubusercontent.com/102275322/232967634-677577e9-9f12-44bf-9463-620020363f99.png)

 Options 1, 2, and 4 only display information (account balance, ingredients inventory, and available dishes, in that order).
 On the other hand, options 3, 5, and 7 modify the information (add ingredients amounts, decrease ingredients amount, and add the payment for the dish).
 Last but not least option number 7 ends the program.

-A H2 database was included and the format of the Excel File is new.

 ![image](https://github.com/JP-King97/Restaurant-CleanCode-/assets/102275322/6a3b455b-34b2-4674-bddc-a60551b1966e)